EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 BLS_PUBLIC_KEY=0x...
 ```

-The following command register the BLS Public Key given in `.env` to the contract.
+The following command registers the BLS Public Key given in `.env` to the contract.

 ```bash
 npm run register-blskey
 ```

-:::warning Validators need to register BLS Public Key manually
+:::warning Validators need to register the BLS Public Key manually
-In BLS mode, validators must have their own address and BLS public key.
-The consensus layer ignores the validators that have not registered BLS public key in the contract when the consensus fetches validators info from the contract.
+In BLS mode, validators must have their own address and the BLS public key.
+The consensus layer ignores the validators that have not registered BLS public key in the contract when the consensus fetches validator info from the contract.
 :::

 ### 5. Restart all nodes